GECKODocs/docs2/docs/workspace_overview.md

 <br/>
 <br/>

-## Create Workspace
+## Create a Workspace

 :::important Note
-Before creating a project, you need to create a Category, a Workflow and a Client.
+Before creating a Workspace, you need to create a Category, a Workflow and a Client.
 :::

-Click ‘Add Project’ and enter the relevant information.
+Click ‘Add Workspace’ and enter the relevant information.
 #### Workspace Creation

   <ReactPlayer